Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

    - `<run-identifier>` is a string used to separate the results of different training runs

-For example, if you are training with a 3DBall executable you exported to the directory where you installed the ML-Agents Toolkit, run:
+For example, if you are training with a 3DBall executable, and you saved it to the directory where you installed the ML-Agents Toolkit, run:

 ```sh
 mlagents-learn config/ppo/3DBall.yaml --env=3DBall --run-id=firstRun